-- Check garments to make sure all spots and stains were removed during the wash.
+- · Check garments to make sure all spots and stains were removed during the wash.
 If stains were not removed, do not tumble dry.
-Heat may permanently set stain.
+Heat may permanently set stains.
 Soiled items can also leave stains on the dryer drum.
 These stains can be picked up by other items in the load. - Sharp or metal objects can damage your dryer.
 Check pockets for pins, clips, money, bolts, nuts, etc., and turn pockets inside out.
-Do not lay these objects on your dryer after emptying pockets.
+Do not lay these objects on your

-- Tie strings and sashes so they will not tangle. - Turn lint takers and dark items inside out to help prevent lint pickup. - Place small items such as baby socks or hankies in a mesh bag for easier removal. - Articles to be ironed should be removed from the dryer while still damp.
+- Turn lint takers and dark items inside out to help prevent lint pickup. - Place small items such as baby socks or hankies in a mesh bag for easier removal. - Articles to be ironed should be removed from the dryer while still damp.